trungnguyenw4/Advanced_Software_Design_Coursework_Blog/README.md

 __Budget Tracking Program__

 Welcome to our budget tracking program!
 This program is a part of our university coursework project developed by James, Joav, Orkan, and Yamen.
-The deadline for this project is [21st of March].
+The deadline for this project is 21st of March.

 __Introduction__